bionetslab/grn-benchmark/src/codc-cli-tool/README.md

 ## Execution of codc Using Reference Data

-To run codc with reference data follow the instructions [here.](reference-data-commands.md)
+To run codc with reference data follow the instructions [here.](reference-data-commands.md).
+Make sure that you are in the `codc-cli-tool` directory before running the commands.

 ## Execution of codc Using BRCA Data